Skip to content

 Installing MongoDB

 Official detailed installation instructions can be found in the MongoDB manual.
 Although out of scope for this guide, some MongoDB production deployments leverage clustering, sharding and replication for high availibility and performance reasons.
 Please refer to the MongoDB Replication and Sharding topics for further reading.
 Keep in mind that NodeBB does not require any of these advanced configurations, and doing so may complicate your installation.
-Keeping it simple often can be best.
+Keeping it simple can often be best.

 The following is an abbreviation of the official MongoDB installation guide for Ubuntu.
 If you're having issues, fall back to using that guide instead.